mieweb/datavis-glide/doc/md/development/index.md

 ## Pre-Requisites

 The DataVis support tooling is written in both JavaScript and Python: you will need to have them both installed.
 Using `pyenv` is required for managing Python versions, as we will create a virtualenv to install the packages that DataVis needs.
+You'll also need some other command line tools: GNU Make, and GNU Awk.

-!!! help "Installing Node with `nvm`"
+??? help "Installing Node with `nvm`"

     See instructions [on the NVM GitHub repository](https://github.com/nvm-sh/nvm#installing-and-updating).

-!!! help "Installing Python with `pyenv`"
+??? help "Installing Python with `pyenv`"

     1. [install pyenv](https://github.com/pyenv/pyenv#installation)
     2. [install the virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv#installation)
     3. Use `pyenv` to install an appropriate version of Python.

-    Example on MacOS:
+!!! example "Full example on MacOS"

+    The following should get you everything you need on MacOS, ready for the "setup" step below.

     ```
-    $ brew install pyenv pyenv-virtualenv
+    $ brew install make gawk node pyenv pyenv-virtualenv
     $ eval "$(pyenv init -)"
     $ pyenv install 3.12.2
     ```

-Then you can run the following to get all the required Node and Python packages.
+After getting all that installed, you can run the following to get all the required Node and Python packages.
 By default, a virtualenv will be created using the most recent version of Python installed via `pyenv`, but you can override that using the `PYTHON_VER` variable.

 ```
 $ make [PYTHON_VER=...] setup